landonb629/CKAD-labs/notes/services-and-networking.md

 - Ingress Controller:
     - proxy running in the cluster that is exposed via a nodeport of loadbalancer
     - single configurable entrypoint for all services in the cluster
-    - example: nginx, HA proxy, istio
+    - example: nginx, HA proxy, envoy, traefik
+- Cluster IP:

 Ingress resources cannot work without an ingress controller, ingress controllers act as a load balancer for your ingress resources.